-Lael Gabrian recently joined Montana Legal Justice and is overjoyed to join the team and to be back in Missoula after spending the last two years in the Flathead.
+Lael Gabrian joined Montana Legal Justice in early 2018 and loves being back in Missoula after spending the last two years in the Flathead.
 She is excited to help expand the firm’s areas of practice into Criminal Law and to continue her own work with access to justice for the people of Montana.

 Lael spent the last two years working for the Office of the State Public Defender in Lake County where she defended indigent clients charged with felony and misdemeanor crimes, or those involved in dependency and neglect cases, involuntary commitments, and guardianships.

 Lael is a native Montanan, born and raised on a ranch in southern Montana.
 She graduated with High Honors from the University of Montana with a double Bachelor of Arts degree in Anthropology and Spanish in 2003.
 After a brief stint in Yellowstone National Park, Lael became the manager of a local boutique.

 She obtained her Juris Doctorate, along with a Natural Resources and Law Certificate, in May 2015 and was admitted to the Montana State Bar in the autumn of that year.
 During law school, Lael was active in various student groups including the Environmental Law Group, Women’s Law Caucus, and the Rural Advocacy League.
 While in school she interned at the Department of Natural Resources and worked as a Prosecutor for the Carbon County Attorney’s Office, where she discovered her interest in Criminal Law.

 Lael enjoys exploring trails in hiking boots or on cross-country skis, shopping at thrift stores, remodeling her 1920’s house, playing scrabble, and causing a raucous with her book club.